-Table 1 Family experience in handling asthma during the Covid-19 pandemic
+TABLE 1: Family experience in handling Asthma during the Covid-19 pandemic.

-Theme Category Sub Categories Burden's family and disrupted client activity Burdened family Burdened family when the client experiences an asthma recurrence Interrupted activity Activity is interrupted when asthma recurs Use a mask / keep your Using a mask Wear a mask during Covidstamina/mind relaxed/stay away from the crowd to Keep your stamina and mind relaxed Keep your mind relaxed and control your activities so you don't get too tired prevent asthma during the Move away from the crowd Wear a mask and stay away from the crowd Covid-19 pandemic Pharmacological and non-pharmacological treatment in the management of asthma during the Covid-19 pandemic Control diet and rest Use the inhaler, control food and rest, and see a doctor Using pharmacological and non- pharmacological drugs Consuming salbutamol and turmeric Doing breathing exercises Follow breathing exercises pandenne See a doctor Get treatment attention by doing regular health checks to the doctor.
+Theme Category Sub Categories The family is burdened, and the client's activities are disrupted The family is burdened The family is burdened when the client experiences an asthma recurrence Interrupted activity Activity is interrupted when Asthma recurs Use a mask / keep your stamina/mind relaxed/stay away from the crowd as an effort to prevent Asthma during the Covid-19 pandemic Using a mask Wear a mask during Covid-19 Keep your stamina and mind relaxed Keep your mind relaxed and control your activities, so you don't get too tired Move away from the crowd Wear a mask and stay away from the crowd Pharmacologica and non- pharmacologica treatment in the management of Asthma during the Covid-19 pandemic eControl diet and rest Use the inhaler, control food and rest, and see a doctor Using pharmacological and non-pharmacological drugs Consuming salbutamol and turmeric Doing breathing exercises Follow breathing exercises see a doctor Get treatment

+3.4.
+Pharmacological and non-pharmacological treatment of Asthma

+The handling efforts made by the three respondents in overcoming asthma recurrence were by taking pharmacological drugs (inhalers, salbutamol, carbide, dexamethasone

+0.5 tablets, bromhexine HCL 8 mg, and fargoxom 0.25 mg) and consuming herbal medicines (turmeric with added eggs), always control activities, rest and eat a healthy lifestyle, and give more attention by doing regular health checks to the doctor.
 This can be proven by the statements of the three respondents as follows:

-Pharmacological and non-pharmacological treatment of asthma

-The handling efforts made by the three respondents in overcoming asthma recurrence were by taking pharmacological drugs (inhalers, salbutamol, carbide, dexamethasone 0.5 tablets, bromhexine HCL 8 mg, and fargoxom 0.25 mg) and consuming herbal medicines (turmeric with added eggs.), always control activities, rest and eat a healthy lifestyle, and give more